irvinlim/square-ctf-2018/c3/README.md

 ]
 ```

-This search space of 6912 items can be solved in a reasonable amount of time.
+This search space of 6912 permutations (`2! * 3! * 2! * 3! * 2! * 2! * 2! * 3!`) can be solved in a reasonable amount of time.

+_P.S.
+On hindsight, we realised we missed out on utilising the "dark module" described above which could have reduced it even further to 2304 permutations._

 ## Complete exploit